George Wither: Civil War soldier

-Wither had served as captain of horse in 1639 in the expedition of Charles I against the Scottish Covenanters, and his religious rather than his political convictions must be accepted as the explanation of the fact that, three years after the Scottish expedition, at the outbreak of the English Civil War, he is found definitely siding with the Parliament.
+Wither served as captain of horse in 1639 in the expedition of Charles I against the Scottish Covenanters.
+His religious convictions explain the fact that, three years after the Scottish expedition, at the outbreak of the English Civil War, he sided with Parliament.
 He sold his estate to raise a troop of horse, and was placed by a parliamentary committee in command of Farnham Castle.
-After a few days occupation he left the place undefended, and marched to London.
-His own house near Farnham was plundered, and he himself was captured by a troop of Royalist horse, owing his life to the intervention of Sir John Denham, on the ground that so long as Wither lived he himself could not be accounted the worst poet in England.
+After a few days' occupation, he left the place undefended and marched to London.
+His own house near Farnham was plundered, and he was captured by a troop of Royalist horse, owing his life to the intervention of Sir John Denham on the ground that so long as Wither lived Denham himself could not be considered the worst poet in England.

 A reported episode from 1642 or 1643 has Wither with Henry Marten mocking the coronation regalia.
 At this time, in any case, Wither's views were converging with those of the advocates of true popular sovereignty, and his political poem Vox Pacifica called for a purge of Parliament.

-He was promoted to the rank of major.
-He was present at the siege of Gloucester (1643) and at Naseby (1645).
-He had been deprived in 1643 of his nominal command, and of his commission as justice of the peace, in consequence of an attack upon Sir Richard Onslow, who was, he maintained, responsible for the Farnham disaster.
-In the same year parliament made him a grant of £2000 for the loss of his property, but he apparently never received the full amount, and complained from time to time of his embarrassments and of the slight rewards he received for his services.
+Wither was promoted to the rank of major.
+He was present at the 1643 siege of Gloucester and at the 1645 Battle of Naseby.
+He was deprived in 1643 of his nominal command and commission as justice of the peace because of an attack upon Sir Richard Onslow, who Wither maintained had been responsible for the Farnham disaster.
+In the same year, Parliament made him a grant of £2000 for the loss of his property, but he apparently never received the full amount, and complained from time to time of his embarrassments and the slight rewards he received for his services.
 An order was made to settle a yearly income of £150 on Wither, chargeable on Sir John Denham's sequestrated estate, but there is no evidence that he ever received it.